DP-LLM: Runtime Model Adaptation with Dynamic Layer-wise Precision Assignment: Evaluation Details

 \paragraph{Fine-tuning.} A subset of the C4 train dataset (512 tokens\(\times\)1000 samples) is used for threshold fine-tuning, with the number of epochs and learning rate each set to 5 and 0.01, respectively.
 Fine-tuning is performed using the AdamW optimizer.
 The hyperparameter \(\alpha\) is set to 1 for all target precisions, except when the target precision is 3.25, where \(\alpha\) is set to 10 to better align with the target precision.
 The fine-tuning framework is built on top of the Any-Precision LLM~\cite{ap} codebase, enabling the use of quantized weights for efficient fine-tuning.

-\paragraph{Latency Measurements.} To ensure full GPU saturation during the decoding phase, each model is compiled using PyTorch's \texttt{torch.compile} function.
-This compiles a CUDA Graph of the model, eliminating kernel launch overhead and improving GPU utilization efficiency.
+\paragraph{Latency Measurements.} To ensure full GPU saturation during the decoding phase, by building on top of gpt-fast~\cite{gpt-fast}, each model is compiled using PyTorch's \texttt{torch.compile} function.
+This compiles a CUDA Graph of the model, eliminating the kernel launch overheads and improving GPU utilization efficiency.
 Latency is measured by generating 100 tokens across 10 repetitions, with the average effective bitwidth set equal to the target precision.
 This bitwidth is fixed by setting each layer’s threshold to either infinity or negative infinity.